n0tanna/FreedomConverter/README.md

 # RustWork2019
-The beginnings of my rust work
+The beginnings of my journey into learning rust, used to watch my progress as I learn.